Top Picks: Best Bird Feeders for Small Birds

 Bird Friendly Garden

-While using feeders to supply food is a great way to attract small birds, creating a bird friendly garden will enrich their habitat and attract a wider range of species.
+While using feeders to supply food is a great way to attract birds, creating a bird friendly garden will enrich their habitat and attract a wider range of species.
 One of the best ways to support small birds is by installing nesting boxes.
 Here’s where to position different types of nesting boxes:

 • Classic small holed nest boxes are suitable for a variety of small garden birds and should be 2-4 meters up a tree or wall.